"I am scientifically trained but people passionate"

 Inclusion is intersectional and looks different for every organization.
 Bridging the divide within diverse individuals in corporate spaces has to be intentional and the organization must build systems that support inclusion at every stage of the business.

-Lola Adeyemo is a passionate and resourceful leader, who believes in and actively promotes inclusive leadership with the power of harnessing individual motivation for increasing employee engagement in the workplace.
-She advocates for an inclusive lens across every level within corporations as well as the empowerment of individual contributors, managers, and leaders to own their careers and pursue their purpose and passions in the corporate workplace.
+Lola Adeyemo is a passionate and resourceful leader who believes in and actively promotes inclusive leadership with the power of harnessing individual motivation to increase employee engagement in the workplace.
+A TEDx Speaker, Podcast Host, Author, consultant, and workshop facilitator; she leverages her voice and written words to advocate for an inclusive lens across every level within corporations as well as the empowerment of individual contributors, managers, and leaders to own their careers and pursue their purpose and passions in the corporate workplace.

 Lola has a Master of Science in Biotechnology, a Bachelor of Technology in Biochemistry, and is currently working towards her Doctorate in Strategic leadership with a dissertation focus on informal teams and employee resource groups.
 She has an extensive background in project management, supply chain, data analysis, people management, and HR compliance and has spent 13+ years in roles across multiple global organizations within the manufacturing and biotechnology industries.

-In addition to her role as Founder & CEO of EQI Mindset, a management consulting company focused on Team and ERG optimization, Lola is also the Co-Founder of Sapient Logic LLC a Technology company in San Diego, CA. Lola is a strategic networker, volunteer, and mentor currently serving on the board of directors of Girls Inc. of San Diego and in an advisory capacity to a few other organizations aligned with her passions.
+In addition to her role as Founder & CEO of EQImindset, a management consulting company focused on Team and Employee Resource Group optimization, Lola is also the Co-Founder of Sapient Logic LLC a Technology company in San Diego, CA and the non-profit Immigrants in Corporate Inc. Lola is a strategic networker, volunteer, and mentor currently serving on the board of directors of Girls Inc. of San Diego and in an advisory capacity to a few other organizations aligned with her passions.
 As a career mom of 3, Lola constantly works on thriving at home and work and advocates for policies that enable all individuals to balance every aspect of their lives.
-Her book on "Immigrant Women in Corporate America" is sechuled for a Fall 2022 release date.
+Her new book "Thriving in Intersectionality:Immigrants, Belonging, and Corporate America" is now available on amazon.

 The Transforming Impact of Employee Resource Groups (ERGs)